Monnus/ServerlessInvoiceScanner/lambda/README.md

 ### 2.1 `FormatGetDynamodbData.mjs`
 - Helper: Helper function to ** GetDynamodbData.mjs **
 - Pupose: helps format and structure the dynamodb data before sending it to front-end

+## Environment Variables:
+- `DYNAMODB_TABLE_NAME`: The name of the DynamoDB table for storing extracted data.
+- ` FETCH_TABLE_KEY` : the partition key used in dynamoDB